Earth Notes: Is My Halloween Pumpkin Green?

 Is It Green?

-Probably as fun goes this is pretty low-carbon, yes.
+Probably as good family fun goes this is pretty low-carbon, and environmentally benign, yes.
+Even when it's orange.

 So maybe we should coin a new joke that runs something like: